Prague Spring: Cultural impact

 The Prague Spring is featured in several works of literature.
 Milan Kundera set his novel The Unbearable Lightness of Being during the Prague Spring.
 It follows the repercussions of increased Soviet presence and the dictatorial police control of the population.
 A film version was released in 1988.
 The Liberators, by Viktor Suvorov, is an eyewitness description of the 1968 invasion of Czechoslovakia, from the point of view of a Soviet tank commander.
 Rock 'n' Roll, a play by award-winning Czech-born English playwright Tom Stoppard, references the Prague Spring, as well as the 1989 Velvet Revolution.
 Heda Margolius Kovály also ends her memoir Under a Cruel Star with a first hand account of the Prague Spring and the subsequent invasion, and her reflections upon these events.

-In film there has been an adaptation of The Unbearable Lightness of Being, and also the movie Pelíšky from director Jan Hřebejk and screenwriter Petr Jarchovský, which depicts the events of the Prague Spring and ends with the invasion by the Soviet Union and their allies.
-The Czech musical film, Rebelové from Filip Renč, also depicts the events, the invasion and subsequent wave of emigration.
+In film there has been an adaptation of The Unbearable Lightness of Being, and also the film Pelíšky by director Jan Hřebejk and screenwriter Petr Jarchovský, which depicts the events of the Prague Spring and ends with the invasion by the Soviet Union and their allies.
+The Czech musical film Rebelové by Filip Renč also depicts the events, the invasion and subsequent wave of emigration.

 The number 68 has become iconic in the former Czechoslovakia.
 Ice hockey player Jaromír Jágr, whose grandfather died in prison during the rebellion, wears the number because of the importance of the year in Czechoslovak history.
 A former publishing house based in Toronto, 68 Publishers, that published books by exiled Czech and Slovak authors, took its name from the event.